Safe return to work with continued disinfection protocols

-Returning to Work While Continuing to Observe Safety and Disinfecting Protocols
+Returning to Work with Safety and Disinfecting Protocols

 As the country starts to reopen businesses and we begin to go back to work, it is especially important for Property Managers, Maintenance Staff, and outside workers to remain vigilant.
 We must continue to observe social distancing guidelines and disinfecting protocols.
 If possible you should also try to maintain about one (1) month’s worth of supplies onsite for yourself and your staff.
 Masks, gloves, cleaning and disinfecting products should all be available.